MFlowCode/MFC/docs/documentation/case.md

 8. [(Optional) Ensemble-Averaged Bubble Model Parameters](#8-ensemble-averaged-bubble-model)
 9. [(Optional) Velocity field parameters] (#9-velocity-field)

-Items 7, 8, and 9 are optional sets of parameters that activate the acoustic source model, ensemble-averaged bubble model, and initial velocity field modification, respectively.
+Items 7, 8, and 9 are optional sets of parameters that activate the acoustic source model, ensemble-averaged bubble model, and initial velocity field setup, respectively.
 Definition of the parameters is described in the following subsections.

 ### 1. Runtime